 Renewable Energy Resources Laboratory (RERL) is located at 3107 Engineering Gateway in the UC Irvine.
 It was established in 2006 with research focuses on fuel cell, new battery, hydrogen storage, advanced heat transfer, and other renewable energy, as well as new materials and nano-structured surfaces for energy application.
 RERL currently hosts a few state-of-the-art experimental and computational facilities to characterize interface, nano-structure, energy conversion, and heat transfer, and evaluate new material performance and advanced fabrication methods.
 In past years, the Lab has developed advanced modeling and numerical tools for scientifically based design and controls; new fundamental understanding of reaction interface performance; and advanced heat transfer devices for new energy.
 Please read RERL lab rule, basic setting, and equipment (internal use only)

 1).
 Coupling of ion transport, fluid flow, and electrochemistry in electrochemical power & storage, including fuel cells, batteries, and hydride beds

 2).
 Complex multiphase flow, species transport, shockwaves, and heat transfer

 3).
-Advanced modeling including multi-D formulation, stochastic modeling, VOF (volume of fluid) simulation, and direct numerical simulation;
+Advanced modeling: multi-D formulation, stochastic modeling, VOF (volume of fluid) simulation, and direct numerical simulation;

 4).
-Large-scale parallel computation of fluid flows and electrochemically coupled transport problems in energy systems (>25 million gridpoints)
+Large-scale parallel computation of fluid flows and electrochemically coupled transport problems (e.g. >25 million gridpoints)

 5).
 Surface treatment & new material using emerging techniques; Material characterization using Optical, SEM, Xray, Neutron Imaging, and TEM;

 6).
 Advanced cooling for high-power systems, fuel cells and CPUs; Efficient cooling for human bodies, e.g. brain and muscles;

 7).
 State of the art experimental diagnostics & testing: microfluidics, heat transfer, and electrochemical systems.